Master of City and Metropolitan Planning (M.C.M.P.) 24 months Postgraduate Programme By University of Utah |TopUniversities

 Masters

-MCMP The Master of City and Metropolitan Planning (MCMP) is accredited by the Planning Accreditation Board.
-It emphasizes ecological resiliency, economic efficiency, and social justice through effective communication, collaboration, and innovation.
-The program’s blend of core knowledge and skills with selected specializations prepares students for professional and leadership roles in public, private, and nonprofit planning.
-Specializations include ecological planning, smart growth, urban design, transportation planning, urban design, historic preservation, real estate development, and geographic information systems, among others.
+The Master of City and Metropolitan Planning (MCMP) is an accredited professional degree that prepares students to achieve excellence in guiding the growth and development of towns, cities, and regions.
+The core courses emphasize ecological resiliency, smart growth, and social justice through effective communication, collaboration, and innovation.
+The program blends core knowledge and skills with specializations to prepare students for professional leadership roles in public sector agencies at local, regional, state, and federal levels as well as private consulting firms, and non-profit organizations.
 Interdisciplinary work, drawing from fields outside of planning, is encouraged.
 The curriculum additionally features a community-based planning workshop and a capstone professional project.
+Click here for the Planning Accreditation Board (PAB) Criterion 1D/Public Information.

 Main Subject